 Add Stimulation to Your Dog’s Life

 Some dogs develop a habit of swallowing strange things (also known as pica in dogs) out of boredom; a dog looking for something to do often explores with their mouth, and for some, ingestion of the treasure is their next logical step.
-Adding stimulation to their life can help with this, so try to add more fun and activity to your dog’s days.
-Consider new activities such as agility or nose work, more walks or outings, short training sessions throughout the day, play sessions, or car rides.
+Adding stimulation to Lily’s life can help with this, so try to add more fun and activity to her days.
+Consider new activities such as agility, obstacle courses, nosework, more walks or outings, short training sessions throughout the day, play sessions, or car rides.

-Another option is to feed them via sturdy enrichment toys: They need to be able to chew on things that they can’t swallow or that are digestible if they do eat them.
-Kong Extreme toys in the largest size are a good choice for many dogs.
-Stuff one with wet food, freeze it, and then give it to your dog.
-If your dog is voracious, talk to your veterinarian first and supervise your dog whenever they have such an item.
+Another option is to feed her via sturdy enrichment toys: Dogs need to be able to chew on things that they can’t swallow or that are digestible if they do eat them.
+Kong toys in the largest size are a good choice for many dogs.
+Stuff one with wet food, freeze it, and then give it to her.
+If she is a voracious eater, talk to your veterinarian first and supervise her whenever she has such an item.

 Use Reinforcement Training

 While it’s not a quick fix, positive reinforcement training can also help.
-Improving your dog’s response to “drop it” and “leave it” is important so that their possessive behavior (you can’t take it away if it’s in my belly!) doesn’t lead to harm.
-Start using these cues with items that your dog is not very excited about and that are too big to be swallowed.
-Use the tastiest treats you can find so it’s worth it to them to do the right thing.
+Improving Lily’s response to “drop it” and “leave it” is important so that any possessive behavior (you can’t take it away if it’s in my belly!) doesn’t lead to harm.
+Start using these cues with items that she is not very excited about and that are too big to be swallowed.
+Use the tastiest treats you can find so it’s worth it to her to do the right thing.
 Trading up (“give me that mediocre item and I will give you this far better one”) is a great way to improve this behavior.

-Another training strategy: Since seeing you head toward them prompts your dog to swallow things they shouldn’t, instead of chasing them down, encourage them to move away from items that pose a risk.
-To do this, toss a handful of treats to another spot in the room so your dog has to get up to get them.
-Then retrieve the item while they munch away.
+Another training strategy: If seeing you head toward them prompts Lily to swallow things she shouldn’t, instead of chasing her down, encourage her to move away from items that pose a risk.
+To do this, toss a handful of treats to another spot in the room so she has to get up to get them.
+Then retrieve the sock while she munches away.

 Give Your Dog More Exercise

 Though it’s not the cure all it is sometimes made out to be, exercise can certainly help.
-Dogs who are tired and content from a hard effort, preferably off leash, are less likely to get into whatever trouble they are prone to find, and they are more likely to sleep.
+Dogs who are tired and content from a hard effort, preferably off leash (in your yard or other fenced-in area), are less likely to get into whatever trouble they are prone to find, and they are more likely to sleep.

 Karen B. London, PhD